N.Ireland parties urged to work together after Sinn Fein win

 In February the DUP’s Paul Givan quit as first minister in protest against post-Brexit border arrangements, collapsing the Executive.
 His party has said it will not return to government unless their demands over the customs arrangements are met.

-Leaders in London and Dublin said all parties must now re-establish the government as soon as possible.
+Leaders in London and Dublin said all parties must now re-establish Northern Ireland’s government as soon as possible.

 Irish prime minister Micheál Martin said late Saturday that “it is now incumbent on all political parties and elected representatives to deliver on their mandate.”